WrenMcQueary/WrenMcQueary.github.io/about.md

 ### Post-graduate career

 I'm currently working as a Data Science Fellow at the U.S. Census Bureau.
-I'm looking to continue my involvement in public interest technology after I finish my fellowship in October 2023.
+I'm looking to continue my involvement in public interest technology after I complete my fellowship.

 With my master's degree, professional experience working in federal government, and research experience, I can develop intricate and impactful solutions for social problems.